Sign Up for a Free Account

 Key points

-• Tardive dystonia occurs after exposure to dopaminergic blocking agents, usually after long-term exposure, and may not improve despite discontinuation of the offending agent.
+• Tardive dystonia develops after exposure to dopaminergic blocking agents, most commonly after long-term exposure, and frequently persists despite discontinuation of the offending agent.

-• Tardive dystonia is often reported under the umbrella of tardive syndrome or extra pyramidal syndrome.
-Use of appropriate term of tardive dystonia improves earlier recognition of phenomenology, and subsequent initiation of appropriate treatment, and allows better data collection regarding true incidence and prevalence.
+• Tardive dystonia is often reported under the umbrella of tardive syndrome or extrapyramidal syndrome.
+Accurate use of the term of tardive dystonia improves earlier recognition of phenomenology, and subsequent initiation of appropriate treatment, and allows better data collection regarding true incidence and prevalence.

 • Dopamine blocking agents associated with tardive dystonia are most frequently antipsychotic medications but also include antiemetics such as metoclopramide.